Henry Nguyen: Investment

 After meeting Patrick McGovern, the chairman of IDG Ventures, Nguyen began managing a $100 million venture capital fund for IDG as part of IDG Ventures Vietnam, which has invested in over 45 companies, including VC Corporation, YAN Media Group, Vat Gia, and VinaGame.
 The fund continues to invest in four to six companies annually.

 Nguyen brought Pizza Hut and Forbes to Vietnam.
 After studying its business model as part of his master's degree, he also worked for ten years to introduce the McDonald's brand to Vietnam, where the first restaurant opened in 2014.
 Nguyen is the chairman of Good Day Hospitality, the main franchisee for McDonald's in Vietnam.

 Sport

 Nguyen leads a consortium of 22 investors who own the Los Angeles Football Club.
 Other members of the investment group include Peter Guber, Tom Penn, Magic Johnson, Vincent Tan, Mia Hamm, Nomar Garciaparra, Chad Hurley, and Tony Robbins.
 He also has interests in both the Saigon Heat and the Vietnam Basketball Association.

 Speaking

 In May 2018, Nguyen spoke on the "Innovators Who Are Changing Asia" panel at the 2018 Milken Institute Global Conference.

 Personal life

 Nguyễn Bảo Hoàng is married to Nguyễn Thanh Phượng, the chairwoman of Viet Capital Securities and the daughter of former Prime Minister Nguyễn Tấn Dũng.
+The couple have two children.